-Coolant checking and fill instructions specific to your vehicle can be found in your vehicle operator's manual.
+You can find coolant checking and fill instructions specific to the vehicle in the vehicle operator's manual.

 Coolant/Antifreeze Condition

 Perform these maintenance procedures when indicated by the Preventative Maintenance Schedule.

 Test the engine coolant at least twice per year to determine if the coolant must be replaced.
 If it is determined that the coolant should be replaced, make sure to flush the coolant system.
 Contact a PACCAR® Authorized Repair Location for flushing the coolant system.